cdvelop/tinystring/docs/TRANSLATE.md

-# 🌍 TinyString: Multilingual Message System
+# 🌍 fmt: Multilingual Message System

-**TinyString** is a lightweight, dependency-free multilingual dictionary for generating composable error and validation messages.
+**fmt** is a lightweight, dependency-free multilingual dictionary for generating composable error and validation messages.
 It supports 9 major languages:

 **Supported Languages:**